Roll20/roll20-character-sheets/CyberpunkRed-Nevar530/README.md

 # Roll20-CyberpunkRed-Character-Sheet
-This is a full character sheet for Cyberpunk Red VTT for Roll20
+This is a full character sheet for Cyberpunk Red VTT for Roll20 It is also fully set for Mobile use.

 6/27/2021: sheet is stable and fully usable in game.
 6/30/2021: Mobile version is done also: errors in the mobile app are from the mobile app not the sheet.